aklump/loft_docs/source/qs--frontmatter.md

 ---
+id: frontmatter
 title: Frontmatter and How to Use
 ---
-As of version 0.8 YAML front matter is supported in source files.
+As of version 0.8 YAML frontmatter is supported in source files.
 This is used to define items such as:

 | key | description |
 |----------|----------|